jsvanilla/meta-repo/config/tail.md

 python code/GitHubLangStats.py --token path_to_token
 ```

-It will then prompt you for your GitHub password, collect the information from GitHub, write a csv file to
+It will then collect the information from GitHub, write a csv file to
 [`data/`](data), and generate the table in [`README.md`](README.md) under the [`Projects`](#projects) subheading.
 Only repositories which you own or which you have contributed to are included.